Hospital VBAC Success

 Answering those two issues … place and history

-Of course it matters how you feel about where you will birth.
-Of course it matters whether you feel your previous Caesarean/s were necessary or questionable.
-But recognise that you probably had not prepared your body to give birth previously nor used birth and birth-coaching skills no matter where you birthed last time and during your previous surgical birth whether necessary or not.
+Of course, it matters how you feel about where you will birth.
+Of course, it matters whether you feel your previous Caesarean/s were necessary or questionable.
+But recognize that you probably had not prepared your body to give birth previously nor used the birth and birth-coaching skills no matter where you birthed last time and during your previous surgical birth whether necessary or not.
 Do you understand what we’re saying?

 You might not birth where you want or you might.
 You might labor and have a vaginal birth or not.
 No matter any circumstance, any situation, any reason … you can use skills to birth your baby.
 Does that matter rather than the type of birth you have?
 It should!
 This is your baby’s birth!
 Don’t waste it by being detached, pissed off, bewildered, passive or any negative feelings.
 Get stuck in, use skills and birth your baby.